Skip to Main Content

 1. Refinance to lower your payment

-Several factors influence whether you’ll want (or be able) to refinance.
-First is whether current interest rates are low enough to justify the switch — especially because fees and closing costs come with a refi, just as they did with your original loan.
+• Current refinance interest rates.
+Are they low enough to justify the switch, considering fees and closing costs come with a refi, just as they did with your original loan?
 Generally, you’ll want to see a drop of at least 1 percentage point.
-Also, consider if you plan to stay in your home long enough to recoup the refinance closing costs — usually, that means a couple of years at least.

 Bear in mind using mortgage points, aka “buying down the rate,” increases your upfront costs in refinancing.
-So that will extend the amount of time you need to stay in the house, to reach the break-even point that makes the refinance worthwhile.
+So that will extend the amount of time you need to stay in the house to reach the break-even point that makes the refinance worthwhile.

 2. Recast your mortgage